 The adult who has experienced a childhood such as described above is likely to repress, or shut off from, his emotions as he has learned they will be dismissed as unimportant ( due to the fact that they were invalidated by the parent).
 There can be a sense of emotional numbness, or of being ’emotionally dead’.

 Such people are likely to be very poor at expressing, or even identifying, their emotions as they were unable to assimilate an ’emotional language’ as they grew up.
 The loneliness and emotional deprivation they suffered in youth will frequently lead them to deny their own needs as adults.

-If the child was expected to fulfil the parent’s emotional needs in youth, at the expense of his own, he is also likely to carry a heavy weight of guilt into adulthood, as well as a deep sense of inadequacy.
-This is because he was given an impossible task which was thus impossible to succeed at : to be his parent’s parent.
+If the child was expected to fulfill the parent’s emotional needs in youth, at the expense of his own, he is also likely to carry a heavy weight of guilt into adulthood, as well as a deep sense of inadequacy.
+This is because he was given an impossible task which was thus impossible to succeed at: to be his / her parent’s parent.

 Psychological scars inflicted in such ways may be very severe, leading to much anger and pain in adulthood, in which case an appropriate form of therapy should be given serious consideration.

 ‘Avoidant’ Parenting And Its Possible Effects

 We have seen from other posts that I have published on this site that we develop different kinds of attachment styles as we grow up which depend upon how stable and secure our early life relationship with our primary caretaker (usually the mother) was.
 In simplified terms, if this early life relationship WAS secure and stable we are likely to develop a SECURE ATTACHMENT STYLE as we get older and pass through adolescence to adulthood; however, if it WAS NOT, we are likely to develop an INSECURE ATTACHMENT STYLE which persists throughout our lives (in the absence of effective therapeutic intervention).

 There exist three main types of insecure attachment style which are :